JoaoMarquesDevelop/Healing-Leaf/README.md

 Make sure to adapt service and controllers with Steam API.
 Everything should be handled there.

 ## Security
-We handle Game security with JWTS, feel free to change the encryption lib.
+I was handling game security with JWTS, authentication is made by Steam API. feel free to change the encryption lib for the jwt.

 ### Patterns
 This code have to follow the defined patterns: